diesel-rs/diesel/guide_drafts/migration_guide.md

 * [Diesel requires now a mutable connetion type](2-0-0-mutable-connection)
 * [Changed derive attributes](2-0-0-derive-attributes)

-Any users of `diesel_migration` are additionally affected by the following change:
+Users of `diesel_migration` are additionally affected by the following change:

 * [`diesel_migration` rewrite](2-0-0-upgrade-migrations)

-Any user of `BoxableExpression` might be affected by the following change:
+Users of `BoxableExpression` might be affected by the following change:

 * [Changed nullability of operators](2-0-0-nullability-ops)

-Any users that implement support for their SQL types or type mappings are affected by the following changes:
+Users that implement support for their SQL types or type mappings are affected by the following changes:

 * [Changed required traits for custom SQL types](2-0-0-custom-type-implementation)
 * [Changed `ToSql` implementations](2-0-0-to-sql)
 * [Changed `FromSql` implementations](2-0-0-from-sql)

-Any user that used the `no_arg_sql_function!` macro might want to replace their usage:
+`no_arg_sql_function!` macro is now pending deprecation.
+Users of the macro are advised to consider `sql_function!` macro.

 * [Deprecated usage of `no_arg_sql_function!` macro](2-0-0-no_arg_sql_function)

-Users that update generic diesel code will also be affected by the following changes:
+Users that update generic Diesel code will also be affected by the following changes:

 * [Removing `NonAggregate` in favor of `ValidGrouping`](2-0-0-upgrade-non-aggregate)
 * [Changed generic bounds](2-0-0-generic-changes)

 Additionally this release contains many changes for users that implemented a custom backend/connection.
-We do not provide explicit migration steps there, but we encourage users to reach out for questions there.
+We do not provide explicit migration steps but we encourage users to reach out with questions pertaining to these changes.

 ## Mutable Connections required
 <a name="2-0-0-mutable-connection"></a>